-If your club or event can no longer meet in person, there are still lots of ways in which you can support young people to continue learning.
+If your club or event participants can’t currently meet in person, there are still lots of ways for you to support young people to continue learning.
 Here are three of the best options:

 You can host online sessions with your club members using online video conferencing tools.
 This approach requires a bit more work, but it’s a great way to keep your club members learning together until you can next meet in person.
 We’ve created a detailed guide for hosting online club sessions for you.

-There are lots of video conferencing tools to choose from, so we’ve set out some of the best options in the more detailed guide.
+There are lots of video conferencing tools to choose from, so we’ve set out some of the best options in the detailed guide linked above.
 It’s really important that you think carefully about the safeguarding implications of using online tools to interact with young people, and you need to make sure that you involve parents or guardians at every stage.
 The guide we’ve created also includes safeguarding information.